openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Additional Token Response parameters MAY be defined and used, as described in [@!RFC6749].
+The Wallet MUST ignore any unrecognized parameters in the Token Response.
+An included `authorization_details` parameter MAY also have additional data fields defined and used when the `type` value is `openid_credential`.
-The Wallet MUST ignore any unrecognized parameters.
+The Wallet MUST ignore any unrecognized data fields in the `authorization_details` present in the Token Response.

 Below is a non-normative example of a Token Response when the `authorization_details` parameter was used to request issuance of a certain Credential type: